Algeria Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Algeria if I earn 500,000 DZD per year?
+How much income tax do I pay on my first earnings in Algeria?

-The highest marginal income tax rate in Algeria is 35%, which applies to annual taxable income above 3,840,000 DZD.
-This is the top bracket in Algeria's six-tier progressive tax system.
+The highest income tax rate in Algeria is 35%, which applies to annual income above 3,840,000 DZD.
+This top rate applies to all income exceeding that threshold, making it the maximum marginal rate for high earners in the country.

 Other tax calculators